Contact

 See our learning journey

 In KS3 English we study a range of poetry, prose and play fiction texts as well as explore a variety of non-fiction materials such as articles, speeches, and letters.
-Students are exposed to a plethora of genres and text types, including works from the 19th century such as The Hound of the Baskervilles, modern texts like Refugee Boy and The Gothic.
+Students are exposed to a plethora of genres and text types, including works from the middle ages such as The Pardoner, the 19th century The Adventures of the Speckled Band , and also modern texts like Private Peaceful and Refugee Boy

 English lesson at The Canterbury Academy